 - Avoid using glass thermometers.
 These can break and harm your dog.
 Also, they take about two minutes to get a reading.
 Most dogs won't stay still that long.

 - You may or may not prefer a flexible tipped thermometer.
 It can be difficult to get the flexible ones through tight sphincters, but it may be more comfortable once it is in.

 - Ear thermometers made especially for dog's ears can give you an approximate reading but are not considered very accurate.

 - You cannot gauge a dog's body temperature by touch.
-A warm or dry nose does not necessarily indicate a fever or any other health problem; that is a myth.
+A warm or dry nose does not necessarily indicate a fever or any other health problem; this is a myth.

 - If your dog has an abnormal temperature, try to remain calm.
 If you get stressed, your dog may pick up on this and get stressed too.
 Stress in your dog can make the underlying condition even worse.
-Take a few deep breaths and be safe on your way to the vet.
+Take a few deep breaths and stay safe on your way to the vet's office.